 The Tonality pop-up dialog is a powerful tool to set up parameters that greatly influence the Session Keys sound.
-In conjunction with the devices available in the Effects pop-up dialog and the Pentamorph in the Piano section, you can create and quickly access everything from a naturally sounding Rhodes piano to weird otherworldly sounds of strange beauty.
+In conjunction with the Pentamorph in the Piano section, you can create and quickly access everything from a naturally sounding grand piano to weird other-worldly sounds of strange beauty.